 Island of Dominica: Victoria Falls

 Due to large concentration of volcanoes in the tight area of island, treks are often steep and follow “murderous” up-and-down patterns…..(example – Boiling Lake hiking path).

 In some places rocky riverbeds make-up “walking” paths across the jungle (for example the path to the Victoria Falls).

 Secret Beach next to the Ravine Cyrique - waterfall.

 The truth is that access to some hidden places may require a large dose of adventurous spirit, good physical condition and in some places – courage and “cold-blood” (example – Secret Beach next to the Ravine Cyrique).

 Rainy climate and mountainous landscape make Dominica a place of spectacular waterfalls shooting over sheer cliffs of exposed rocks.
 The highest are Middleham Falls on the tributary of the Boeri River.
 The most popular are mentioned Trafalgar Falls, Emerald Falls, Victoria Falls and Sari-Sari….

-Island of Dominica in Pictures: Restaurant in Roseau serving local delicacies in local ambiance :-)
+Restaurant in Roseau is serving local delicacies in local ambiance :-)